datro13/my-first-repo/my-first-markdown-file.md

 * Write your doc
 * Done!

-Now you can be a Wiz at this language and code stuff like 'console.writeline("Hello Markdown");'
+Now you can be a Wiz at this language and code stuff like \'console.writeline("Hello Markdown");\'